Info for

 Personal Equipment

 Further details regarding the items below will be communicated directly to confirmed students following the deposit deadline.
-Prices shown are anticipated costs and may be subject to change
+Please note that the purchase costs below reflect current information and are subject to change.

-Standard First Aid/CPR C Certification is required and must remain valid for the duration of the program.
-Approximately $125.00+HST
+Standard First Aid/CPR C CPR C certification is required and must remain valid for the duration of the program. $125 plus HST (approximately)

 PROGRAM COSTS